smartcontractkit/chainlink-automation/docs/500_ENCODER.md

 and the `Plugin` should share the same `Encoder`.
 An `Encoder` typically maps to a single contract instance or registry.

+Ideally an encoder should not maintain any state and should be able to be represented with static functions instead of reference functions.

 ## Encoder
 An `Encoder` is responsible for encoding/decoding upkeeps, observation points, performable results, etc. since each of these concepts are simply wrappers for